Create Fast Insert Scripts

 .

-PLEX accepts lists of like filters.
-In our example
+parameter, PLEX also accepts lists with like filters.
+In our example %\_HIST,LOGGER%

-There is a good reason why the default of the parameter p_data_max_rows
+There is a good reason why the default p_data_max_rows

-- if you provide no table name filters then all tables are exported…
+- if you don’t specify table name filters, all tables will be exported…

 -- Script generated by PLEX version 2.4.2 - more infos here: https://github.com/ogobrecht/plex